ymkm/microbatch/README.md

 - Introduce observable state (e.g. running, idle, queue size, jobs in progress).
 - Specify maximum queue size and reject jobs once this limit is reached.
 - Support custom `JobResult` implementations.
-- Add logging, metrics and telemetry to observe performance and resolve issues in production quickly.
+- Add integration points for logging, metrics and telemetry to observe performance and resolve issues in production quickly.
-- Package for deployment to central library such as Maven.
+- Package for deployment to a central library such as Maven.
 - Support alternative batching strategies - e.g. run immediately when batch size reached.
 - Support alternative `JobResult` handling such as a reactive stream that can be subscribed to.